-Iowa lands in bottom half of craft beer ranking
+A website ranked Iowa in the bottom half of America's best craft beer states.
+Seriously?

 Light or dark, hoppy or malty?
 At least local beer fans can agree on one thing: Iowa has some damn good beer.